This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 You’ve seen those ceiling fans that swing from side to side while they work.
 The swinging may be due to improper installation or joints and nuts wearing down over the years.
 If you find one of these, you should be careful about running them at full speed.

-Under the intense full-speed rotation, the fan can break off from its sitting.
+Under the intense full-speed rotation, the fan can break off from its mounting point.
 It’s an unlikely scenario but a real risk in such situations.
 Find a repairman to go over the installation.
 After repairs, the fan will stop wobbling too much as it works.

 Can a Ceiling Fan Catch Fire While Running at Full Speed?